Learning Center September 25, 2018

 AI tool for removing harmful images

 In early September, Google released a new AI tool developed to assist in removing images of abuse and terrorism from the Internet.
-Going one step further than Microsoft’s PhotoDNA tool, which searches for and disables previously-identified illegal material, this latest software professes to recognize newly-created harmful images and highlights them for urgent review.
-This could be a major step in the cessation of online child sexual abuse material as Google are offering their DNN tool for free to certain organizations.
+Going one step further than Microsoft’s PhotoDNA tool, which searches for and disables previously identified illegal material, this latest software professes to recognize newly created harmful images and highlights them for urgent review.
+This could be a major step in the cessation of online child sexual abuse material as Google is offering their DNN tool for free to certain organizations.
 It has cited a case study in which 700% more content was reviewed compared to traditional methods[1].

 Bring on the bots